boxup/ansible-role-zsh/README.md

 Role Variables
 --------------

-- epel_base_url: The base url of the EPEL repository.
-The default value is http://ftp.iij.ad.jp/pub/linux/fedora/epel

 - zsh_install_options: disable-etcdir
     - install options for homebrew zsh
 - zsh_set_login_shell: yes
     - whether or not to set zsh as the login shell

+- zsh_zprezto_setup: yes
+    - whether or not to setup zprezto
+- zsh_zprezto_git_url: git://github.com/sorin-ionescu/prezto.git
+    - the url of zprezto git repository
+- zsh_zprezto_work_dir: ~/.zprezto
+    - the install target directory of zprezto

 Dependencies
 ------------